-The Sheng Yen Education Foundation, Chung-Hwa Institute of Buddhist Studies, Dharma Drum Institute of Liberal Arts (DILA), the Buddhist Studies Forum at the University of British Columbia (UBC-BSF) in Vancouver, Canada, Research Center for Buddhist Texts and Arts at Peking University (PU-RCBTA) , Buddhist Studies Center at Sun Yat-sen University in Guangzhou, China, Center for Interdisciplinary Studies on Buddhism (CEIB) in Paris, France cordially invite applications for a 10-day program of lecture series, conference/forum, and fieldwork on Buddhism and East Asian Cultures (January 7-16, 2019) in DILA, Taiwan.
+The Sheng Yen Education Foundation (SYEF), Chung-Hwa Institute of Buddhist Studies (CHIBS), Dharma Drum Institute of Liberal Arts (DILA), the Buddhist Studies Forum and FROGBEAR Project at the University of British Columbia (FROGBEAR/UBC-BSF) in Vancouver, Canada, Research Center for Buddhist Texts and Arts at Peking University (PU-RCBTA) , Buddhist Studies Center at Sun Yat-sen University (SYSU-BSC) in Guangzhou, Center for Interdisciplinary Studies on Buddhism (CEIB) in Paris cordially invite applications for a 9-day program of lecture series, conference/forum, and fieldwork on Buddhism and East Asian Cultures (January 7-15, 2019) in DILA, Taiwan.

 I. Venue: Dharma Drum Institute of Liberal Arts (DILA), Taiwan